Make up to $100K with these 10 truly bizarre jobs

 These workers get paid to sleep for various purposes.

-They might participate in sleep studies for medical research; test mattresses, pillows, or sleep products; provide feedback to hotels on the quality of their rooms.
+They might participate in sleep studies for medical research.
+They might test mattresses, pillows, or sleep products.
+They can also provide feedback to hotels on the quality of their rooms.

 Based on how much product testers make, Indeed estimates professional sleepers can snooze their way to about $46,000 a year.